seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 ![Architecture Diagram]({{ site.baseurl }}/images/CCCArchDiagram.png)

 Choice Customer Care does not plan to use the App Store to distribute the tablet and phone applications to the devices.
 By opening up distribution of internal builds to beta testers through HockeyApp's beta distribution mechanism, CCC can scale testing to beta users regardless of location.
-HockeyApp will also allow them to bypass slower official beta distribution channels provided by the Android and iOS stores.
+HockeyApp also allows them to bypass slower official beta distribution channels provided by the Android and iOS stores.

 **Azure cloud application**